 • Determining a process / approach for changes and updates to standards, materials, etc. Good governance practices apply to the CCE itself, too!

-Creating Content Playbooks for Your CCE
+Sourcing or Creating Documentation for Your CCE

 Related: What Is a Content Playbook?

-The Author
+The Authors

 Colleen Jones is the author of the top-rated book The Content Advantage and president of Content Science, a growing professional services firm that turns content insight into impact.
 She has advised or trained hundreds of leading companies and organizations as they close the content gap in their digital transformations.
 A passionate entrepreneur, Colleen has led Content Science to develop the content intelligence software ContentWRX, publish the online magazine Content Science Review, and offer online certifications and training through Content Science Academy.